 Lissa Kinnaer lives and works in Brussels.
 She is international relations officer for visual arts at Flanders Arts Institute, a sector institute supporting and promoting the visual arts, performing arts and music scene in Flanders, Belgium.
 She holds a Master’s degree in Germanic Literature from the Free University of Brussels and a Master’s degree in Cultural Studies from Goldsmiths College, University of London.
 In 2004 she worked as assistant curator at INIVA – Institute of International Visual Arts in London.
 Between 2005 and 2006 she worked as project coordinator for BOZAR – Center for Fine Arts and the Kunstenfestivaldesarts in Brussels.
 From 2006 until 2011, she was coordinator of the Réseau des Arts à Bruxelles, a network of cultural organisations in Brussels.
 In 2011, she was appointed international relations officer at BAM, the Flemish Institute for Visual, Audiovisual and Media Art.

 Alexandre Mulongo Finkelstein lives and works in Lubumbashi.
-A writer, rapper, screenwriter and journalist, he is a member of Picha since 2008 as coordinator of the organisation’s activities and head of communication.
+A writer, rapper, screenwriter and journalist, he is a member of Picha since 2008 as head administration and coordinator of the organisation’s activities.

 Alain Nsenga lives in Lubumbashi where he works as a graphic designer and photographer.
 He produces work for local artists and businesses.
 He studied Design & Multimedia at the School of Computer Science Salama (ESIS) where he teaches today.
 His photographic work is a permanent quest for originality and authenticity.
 His meeting with Picha and his collaboration with the organisation as graphic designer led him to participate in several workshops and to work with the team of the Biennial de Lubumbashi since the 3rd edition in 2013.
 Currently, his work focuses on questions of identity, a self-assertion out of the artifices imposed by the gaze of others.